The Time is Now – We need your help to STEP UP our water-saving efforts!

 As California experiences drought conditions, maximizing water-use efficiency efforts will help maintain a reliable, high-quality water supply today, tomorrow and for future generations.
 In addition to sound planning and securing local water supplies, IEUA is investing in critical infrastructure to improve resiliency while at the same time staying committed to minimizing rate increases and keeping costs low.

-While a portion of our region’s water supply depends on imported water, IEUA and its member agencies have focused on developing local partnerships, water efficiency programs, and investments in diversified water supplies to reduce reliance on imported water and guarantee that our region can count on their water supply for essential uses such as drinking, bathing and cleaning, even during prolonged, critically dry and drought conditions.
+While a portion of our region’s water supply depends on imported water, IEUA and its customer agencies have focused on developing local partnerships, water efficiency programs, and investments in diversified water supplies to reduce reliance on imported water and guarantee that our region can count on their water supply for essential uses such as drinking, bathing and cleaning, even during prolonged, critically dry and drought conditions.

 Take your car to the car wash, or if you choose to wash at home, be sure to use a self-closing hose nozzle.